Logit-Q Dynamics for Efficient Learning in Stochastic Teams: Introduction

-A stochastic game is a multi-agent generalization of Markov decision processes (MDPs) in which each agent looks for achieving their individual objective in a non-cooperative way while their actions jointly control the \textit{(stage) payoff} they receive and the state transitions determining the continuation payoff (i.e., the payoffs they will receive in the future stages).
-The trade-off between immediate and continuation payoffs poses a challenge for the generalization of the existing results in efficient learning for games with repeated play, such as \citep{ref:Marden12,ref:Pradelski12,ref:Chasparis13,ref:Marden14}, to stochastic games.
-Particularly, the immediate payoff function is stationary, whereas the continuation payoff function is not necessarily stationary by depending on agents' evolving strategies.
-Recently, the non-stationarity challenge for learning in stochastic games has been addressed via the \textit{two-timescale learning framework} for the best response and fictitious play dynamics \citep{ref:Leslie20,ref:Sayin20}.
-However, these dynamics have convergence guarantees only for some (possibly inefficient) equilibrium.
+A stochastic game is a multi-agent generalization of Markov decision processes (MDPs) in which agents jointly control the \textit{immediate payoff} they receive and the evolution of the underlying state and, therefore, the \textit{continuation payoff}.
+The trade-off between immediate and continuation payoffs poses a challenge for the generalization of the existing results in efficient learning for games with repeated play (such as \citep{ref:Chasparis13,ref:Marden12,ref:Marden14,ref:Pradelski12}) to stochastic games.
+The immediate payoff function is stationary, whereas the continuation payoff function is not necessarily stationary by depending on the agents' evolving strategies.
+Recently, the non-stationarity challenge for learning in stochastic games has been addressed via the \textit{two-timescale learning framework} for the best response and fictitious play dynamics \citep{ref:Leslie20,ref:Sayin20,ref:Sayin22}.
+However, these dynamics have convergence guarantees only for some equilibrium, possibly inefficient with respect to the common team objective.